rodeofx/OpenWalter/README.md

 * override prim purpose.

-Finally edits can be saved on disk in specific layers.
+Finally edits can be saved on disk as specific layers.

 *Walter Translator* for MtoA: